ai-pipestream/pipestream-engine/docs/architecture/02-processing-loop.md

 ### Module Call Steps
 - **Service Discovery**: Queries Consul to find a healthy instance of the required module service.
-- **Availability Check**: Ensures a service instance exists; otherwise, throws an exception for retry/DLQ handling.
+- **Availability Check**: Ensures a service instance exists; otherwise, throws an exception for retry handling.
 - **Request Construction**: Packages the document, node configuration, and stream metadata into a `ProcessDataRequest`.
 - **gRPC Invocation**: Executes the remote call using a blocking stub with a configurable deadline/timeout.